-To attain this goal, the Student Support Services program needs more time to focus on their main job which is to advise and counsel students.
+To attain this goal, the Student Support Services staff members need more time to focus on their main job which is to advise, counsel, and coach students.

 With additional support, the SSS team would be able to provide greater inreach to current students and also great outreach to the community at large.